Dr. Jackie Champagne

 I earned my B.S. in physics and astrophysics in 2016 from Rutgers University, where I completed a bachelor's thesis under the advice of Prof. Chuck Keeton.
 As an undergraduate, I was an NSF-REU student at Cornell University working on gravitationally lensed submillimeter galaxies, which was my first introduction to submillimeter observations with the SMA!
 I was also a research intern under Dr. Fabian Walter at MPIA using ALMA data to search for dust continuum overdensities around z>6 quasars.
 A budding interest in submillimeter observations and dusty galaxies led me to Prof. Caitlin Casey, who eventually supervised my doctoral thesis.

 As I was learning about astronomy as a career option, what fascinated me most was radio interferometry and how it has revolutionized what we know about the long-wavelength Universe.
 To celebrate that passion, I tattooed a dish on my arm, so feel free to call me by my self-given nickname, Girl with the ALMA Tattoo.
-I guess I need a second one to make it a true interferometer, or maybe it's time to get a JWST tat!
+I'm also a walking interferometer, because I recently got a JWST tat too!

 Professional Activities